aui3/FSND-Project-2/README.md

-1. Please install a virtual machine to run the project.
-Follow instructions <a href=https://www.udacity.com/wiki/ud088/vagrant">here </a> to install the virtual machine.
+1. Follow instructions <a href=https://www.udacity.com/wiki/ud088/vagrant">here </a> to install the virtual machine required to run this project.
 This virtual machine is configured using vagrant and provides the necessary environment setup to run the project.

 2. Please make sure that you follow the instructions under "Run the virtual machine".
-At the command prompt Run
+At the command prompt run the following command

-	*vagrant up*
+	a) *vagrant up*

-	*vagrant ssh*
+	b) *vagrant ssh*

-	browse to directory by *cd \vagrant*)
+	c) *cd \vagrant*)

 2. You should now be connected to your vagrant machine and inside the folder <b>\vagrant</b>.
-Change directory to 'tournament' by *cd \tournament*
+Change directory to 'tournament' by

+	d) *cd \tournament*

 3. Copy all source files from the project here.
 (This should be *tournament.py*, *tournament.sql* and *tournament_test.py*)

-4. Open psql.
-Type *psql* on command prompt.
+4. Set up the data base to for the project by connecting to psql.
+At the command prompt type:

+	e) *psql*

-5. Run *\i tournament.sql* to set up the database and views
+5. Run *\i tournament.sql* to set up the databaßse and views

 6. Exit out of psql by (Ctrl +d).